What is Coronavirus (COVID-19)?

 The best way to prevent illness is to avoid being exposed to this virus.
-There is currently no vaccine to prevent COVID-19.
-It’s currently flu and respiratory disease season and CDC recommends getting a flu vaccine, taking everyday preventive actions to help stop the spread of germs, and taking flu antivirals if prescribed.
+There is currently no vaccine to prevent COVID-19, but the CDC offers a number of guidelines to protect yourself and others:

 - Stay home when you are sick.

 - Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.

 - Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Clean and disinfect.

 - Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.